-On the Adobe Firefly website, select Text to video.
+On the Adobe Firefly homepage, select Text to video.

 Learn how to effortlessly create videos using simple text descriptions.